matrix-org/synapse/UPGRADE.rst

    account_threepid_delegates:
        msisdn: https://example.com     # Delegate sms sending to example.com

-Currently Synapse does not support a means to send SMS itself, and the matrix.org and vector.im identity servers will continue to support SMS until such time as it is possible for admins to configure their servers to send SMS directly.
+Currently Synapse does not support phone number verification via SMS itself, and the matrix.org and vector.im identity servers will continue to support delegated phone number verification via SMS until such time as it is possible for admins to configure their servers to send SMS directly.
 More details will follow in a future release.

 Rolling back to v1.3.1
 ----------------------